BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 That primeval "pull" is something I’ve experienced too.
-For example, I remember once, when I was stressed, feeling a pull toward dark red foods such as raspberries.
+For example, I remember once, when I was stressed, feeling a pull toward dark red foods such as certain berries.
-It turns out dark red foods have a number of compounds that counteract stress. --TODO add citation
+It turns out dark red foods have a number of compounds that counteract stress. --TODO add citation: https://www.medicalnewstoday.com/articles/health-benefits-of-berries
 </p>

 <hr/>